 Pinot noir sets the table for epicurean bliss.

 World-class pinot noir and a boundless enthusiasm for farm-to-table cuisine bring Burgundian flavors to Oregon’s Willamette Valley.
 But a decidedly Northwest mindset puts a new-world spin on these old-world influences.
 You can find Willamette Valley wine tasting opportunities across a wide area, which encompasses the Willamette Valley AVA and its various subregions.
 The most notable among these is Dundee, with its famous red hills.
-The latter get their colors from their nutrient- and iron-rich soils, aka jory, that also contribute the wines’ treasured complexities.
+The latter get their colors from their nutrient- and iron-rich soils, aka jory, that also contribute to the wines’ treasured complexities.
 And, among its many claims to fame, Dundee is the most-densely planted of the Willamette Valley’s seven subregions.

 The tasting room at Argyle Winery, at the base of the hills, is a great place to get your bearings.
 Because Argyle’s sparkling wines will open your palate.
 And the winery’s friendly staffers always seem eager to share recommendations on restaurants and other wineries to visit.

 Each of the valley’s subregions produces wines with slightly different characteristics, thanks to differences in climate, soil content, elevation and other factors.
 And this is what makes the “horizontal” tastings available at so many tasting rooms so interesting.
-Because by tasting varietals sourced from different sites, you can discover how the conditions in the valley’s various subregions affect flavor profiles, smokiness and other characteristics in the same varietal from a particular vintage.
+Because by tasting varietals sourced from different sites, you can discover how the conditions in the valley’s various subregions influence flavor profiles, smokiness and other characteristics in the same varietal from a particular vintage.

 Dining, lodging and tours